-Slides from ISchO's 2014 Tax Information Session (MIT computer certificate required).
+Slides from ISchO's "Nonresident" Tax Information Session for Tax Year 2015 (MIT computer certificate required).

 You should be aware that taxes may be deducted from salaries, stipends, and fellowships.
 Your available income after taxes may be lower than anticipated.
 The amount withheld from your paycheck is dependent upon your tax status which, in turn, is determined by your visa classification and the amount of time you have been in the United States.
 Income taxes, when applied, usually amount to about 14% of total income, but may be as high as 30%.
 H-1B and J-2 visa holders are also subject to social security tax of approximately 7.65% of total income.